TERREMEMBER/znbase/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 ## Remove collation on columns

-YugabyteDB does not currently support any collation options using the COLLATE keyword (adding [collation support is in the roadmap](https://github.com/YugaByte/yugabyte-db/issues/1127)).
-Remove the COLLATE options in order move the schema over to YugabyteDB.
+ZNbaseDB does not currently support any collation options using the COLLATE keyword (adding [collation support is in the roadmap](https://github.com/ZNbase/ZNbase-db/issues/1127)).
+Remove the COLLATE options in order move the schema over to ZNbaseDB.

 For example, consider the table definition below.